Ship with NS

 Nowhere is this more critical than in Pennsylvania.
-Norfolk Southern’s operations in the Commonwealth are a core part of the company’s rail system and the movement of freight between the Midwest, the mid-Atlantic, and the Northeast.
+Norfolk Southern’s operations in the Commonwealth are a core part of the company’s rail system and the movement of freight between the Midwest and the East Coast.

 To enhance the efficiency of freight rail movement through Pennsylvania, Norfolk Southern has proposed the Pittsburgh Vertical Clearance projects.
 As part of a public-private partnership with Pennsylvania and PennDOT, Norfolk Southern has developed a series of projects designed to increase the height clearance for trains moving through Pittsburgh and southwest Pennsylvania.

-On this webpage, people can learn more about the clearance projects.
-Included are documents that explain the purpose and need for the projects; a list of frequently asked questions; and information about an open house the railroad held in Pittsburgh in June.
-To help keep the public informed, Norfolk Southern will post updates on this page as discussion of the clearance projects moves forward.
+On this webpage, people can learn more about these projects.
+Included are documents that explain the purpose and need for the projects; a list of frequently asked questions; and information about the public involvement processes.
+To help keep the public informed, Norfolk Southern will post updates on this page as discussion of the projects moves forward.

-The proposed Pittsburgh Vertical Clearance projects will enable Norfolk Southern to move freight more efficiently over main lines in Pittsburgh and southwest Pennsylvania that connect industries and businesses to consumer markets in the Northeast and Midwest.
+The proposed Pittsburgh Vertical Clearance projects will enable Norfolk Southern to move freight and people more efficiently through Pittsburgh and southwest Pennsylvania and connect industries and businesses to consumer markets on the East Coast and in the Midwest.
 The projects support jobs, economic growth, and national goals relating to greenhouse gas emissions and fuel efficiency.
 They will improve both rail and roadway networks in Pittsburgh and Allegheny County.

 These reports have been prepared in accordance with the Pennsylvania State History Code.

-On June 26, 2018, Norfolk Southern held an open house at the Children’s Museum of Pittsburgh to introduce the public to the projects.
+On June 26, 2018, Norfolk Southern held a combined open house for the Pittsburgh Vertical Clearance Projects and Mechant Street Bridge Project at the Children’s Museum of Pittsburgh to introduce the public to the projects.
 An estimated 300 to 400 people attended, including North Side residents and local government leaders.
 NS received more than 90 written comments at the meeting, with additional comments received later by email or postal mail.
 The projects remain in the preliminary phase and NS continues to seek comment on potential community impacts.